 The risk margin is an estimate of the amount that a third party would expect to receive in addition to the best estimate liability to assume the Company's insurance obligations.
 The risk margin is calculated as the present value of the cost of capital (i.e the cost of holding capital equal to SCR) in all future years as the insured exposure runs off.
-The Company estimates the SCR in all future years based on the reduction in insured GPO.
+The Company estimates the SCR in all future years based on the reduction in insured NPO of its remaining insured policies in each future year.
 The cost of capital to be used in the calculation is prescribed by EIOPA at 6% per annum.